martypdx/callback.js/README.md

     function async([arg1, [arg2, [...]],] cb)

-and wrap them to be used as callbacks:
+which are wrapped to be used as callbacks:

 	async.use(cb)